Foreign Policy Decision Making

 Three in-class examinations (essay format): The timing of examinations will not be provided in advance (100 points each).

-Foreign Policy Decision Experiment – Working as teams and guided by the class concepts, you will construct a set of decision experiments, program the study using an online platform, analyze the data, and present the results (300 points).
+Foreign Policy Decision Experiment – Working as teams you will construct a research design/proposal using an experiment motivated by a class concept.
+(300 points).

 A timeline and detailed instructions for this experimental component will be provided in class, along with grading rubrics for all of the assignments.